RapidMiner

-RapidMiner is a data science platform designed for enterprises that analyses the collective impact of organizations’ employees, expertise and data.
-Rapid Miner's data science platform is intended to support many analytics users across a broad AI lifecycle.
-It was acquired by Altair Engineering in September 2022.
+RapidMiner is a data science platform that analyses the collective impact of an organization's data.
+It was acquired by Altair Engineering in September 2022, which was acquired by Siemens for about $10 billion in March 2025.

 History

-RapidMiner, formerly known as YALE (Yet Another Learning Environment), was developed starting in 2001 by Ralf Klinkenberg, Ingo Mierswa, and Simon Fischer at the Artificial Intelligence Unit of the Technical University of Dortmund.
+RapidMiner, formerly known as YALE (Yet Another Learning Environment), was developed by Ralf Klinkenberg, Ingo Mierswa, and Simon Fischer in 2001 at the Artificial Intelligence Unit of the Technical University of Dortmund.
 Starting in 2006, its development was driven by Rapid-I, a company founded by Ingo Mierswa and Ralf Klinkenberg in the same year.
-In 2007, the name of the software was changed from YALE to RapidMiner.
 In 2013, the company rebranded from Rapid-I to RapidMiner.

 Description

 RapidMiner uses a client/server model with the server offered either on-premises or in public or private cloud infrastructures.

-According to Bloor Research, RapidMiner provides 99% of an advanced analytical solution through template-based frameworks that speed delivery and reduce errors by nearly eliminating the need to write code.
 RapidMiner provides data mining and machine learning procedures including: data loading and transformation (ETL), data preprocessing and visualization, predictive analytics and statistical modeling, evaluation, and deployment.
 RapidMiner is written in the Java programming language.
 RapidMiner provides a GUI to design and execute analytical workflows.
 Those workflows are called “Processes” in RapidMiner and they consist of multiple “Operators”.
 Each operator performs a single task within the process, and the output of each operator forms the input of the next one.
 Alternatively, the engine can be called from other programs or used as an API.
 Individual functions can be called from the command line.
-RapidMiner provides learning schemes, models and algorithms and can be extended using R and Python scripts.
+RapidMiner provides a variety of learning schemes, models, and algorithms that can be extended using R and Python scripts.

-RapidMiner functionality can be extended with additional plugins which are made available via RapidMiner Marketplace.
-The RapidMiner Marketplace provides a platform for developers to create data analysis algorithms and publish them to the community.
+RapidMiner can also use plugins available through the RapidMiner Marketplace.
+The RapidMiner Marketplace is a platform for developers to create data analysis algorithms and publish them to the community.